tskit-dev/msprime/docs/ancestry.md

 ancestor (in the strict sense) events.

 Coalescence events are the default node type (associated with value 0) and are therefore only implicitly part of the {class}`.NodeType` enumeration.
-Whenever we do not observe any marginal overlap between lineages involved in a common ancestor event, we register this in the node table as {class}`msprime.NodeType.COMMON_ANCESTOR`.
+In contrast, whenever two nonoverlapping ancestral segments are found to have inherited from the same ancestral genome, there is no coalescence event, and so we register this in the node table as {class}`msprime.NodeType.COMMON_ANCESTOR`.
-Finally, when keeping track of individuals ({class}``msprime.DiscreteTimeWrightFisher``, {class}``msprime.FixedPedigree``), we might observe genomes (ploid) through which the ancestral material of only a single lineage passes.
-This is obviously not a common ancestor event.
+Finally, when keeping track of individuals ({class}``msprime.DiscreteTimeWrightFisher``, {class}``msprime.FixedPedigree``), we might observe genomes (ploids) through which the ancestral material of only a single lineage passes.
 Such genomes can be registered in the table as {class}`msprime.NodeType.PASS_THROUGH` nodes.
+Although this is obviously not a common ancestor event, note that for both of these models each node has to carry at least one of these three flags.

 (sec_additional_nodes_re)=